incedius/monster-marker/README.md

 # monster-marker
 A Tera Proxy module that warns you when specific objects(mobs like mongos/blue boxes) are in your VISIBLE vicinity (ie: IN YOUR SIGHT) and puts a marker on them.
 ## Updates
-Latest Version: v.4.3.2.3 Campatibility fix for major patch 86.
+Latest Version: v.4.3.2.4 Fix for spawn light beam.

 Note: Special mob searching is enabled by default and can be disabled in config.json, under `specialMobSearch`.
 This is not tested since there is no event running atm.